Public opinion on criminal justice issues, race and criminal justice, politics of crime and justice policy, survey methods

 Devon Johnson is an Associate Professor in the Department of Criminology, Law and Society at George Mason University.
 Her current research focuses on punishment preferences and police-citizen relations in the United States and the Caribbean, with an emphasis on understanding racial and ethnic differences in public opinion.
 Professor Johnson has received awards for her research from the American Association for Public Opinion Research and the Law and Society Division of the Society for the Study of Social Problems and she is a recipient of the Teaching Excellence Award at Mason.
 Professor Johnson is affiliated faculty in Sociology and in African American Studies.
 Prior to her appointment at Mason, she was a research associate at the W.E.B.
 Du Bois Institute for African and African American Research at Harvard University and a research fellow at the Center for the Study of Urban Poverty at UCLA.

 Johnson, Devon, Patricia Y. Warren and Amy Farrell.
+2015.
 Deadly Injustice: Trayvon Martin, Race, and the Criminal Justice System.
-Forthcoming from New York University Press (Fall 2015).
+New York: New York University Press.

 Maguire, Edward R. and Devon Johnson.
 “The Structure of Public Opinion on Criminal Justice Policies: Evidence from Seven Caribbean Nations.”
-Forthcoming in Punishment and Society.
+Punishment & Society.
+17(4): 502-530.

 Johnson, Devon, Edward R. Maguire, and Joseph B. Kuhns.
 2014.
 “Public Perceptions of the Legitimacy of the Law and Legal Authorities: Evidence from the Caribbean.”
 Law and Society Review.
 48(4): 947-978.